Adityajparmar37/FOODMINE/README.md

 ## 📑 Synopsis

 A food ordering system with an easy UI for a seamless experience from selection to payment.
 Along side with an admin panel to manage food and user levels.
-Fast service with quick data retrieval to end your cravings!
+Fast service with quick data retrieval.

 ## 📜 Features